1jour1vin

 Nose

-A beautiful complexity of red and black fruits, with great precision and fine spicy notes.
+A beautiful complexity of red and black fruits, with lovely precision, accompanied by subtle spicy notes.

 Mouth